NRT is recommended as a first-line treatment to stop smoking.

 There are different types of NRT:

-You can buy NRT without a prescription in pharmacies or some supermarkets.
-If you have a medical card, you can get free NRT on prescription.
+You can also buy NRT in pharmacies or some supermarkets.

 There are some situations when it might not be good to use NRT.